AhmedNadeemGondal/YourProjectName/README.md

-You can resize the images in the README to make them more suitable for display.
-Here's an updated version with smaller images:

-markdown
-Copy code
 # React Native Todo App

 A simple Todo application built with React Native that allows users to add and delete tasks.